 It was also on 24 February 1989 that the flag of a free Estonia replaced the flag of the Estonian Soviet Socialist Republic on the historically significant Toompea Hill in Tallinn, Estonia’s capital city.

 The Estonian people have their own language, culture, and history, but from the 13th Century A.D. on, they were dominated by various empires vying for power in the region, including Russia, Poland, Germany, Sweden, and Denmark.
 Independence was long desired, but only in the turmoil of the waning years of World War I did it become attainable.

-On April 8th, 1917, over 40,000 Estonians, including military members, demonstrated in St. Petersburg, Russia, demanding an independent Estonian Republic.
-Only four days later, on April 12th, Russia acquiesced to the degree that they established an Estonian “autonomous region” with an ethnic Estonian leader over it.
+On 8 April 1917, over 40,000 Estonians, including military members, demonstrated in St. Petersburg, Russia, demanding an independent Estonian Republic.
+Only four days later, on 12 April, Russia acquiesced to the degree that they established an Estonian “autonomous region” with an ethnic Estonian leader over it.
 This was far short of independence, however.